Some people say they don’t like plot.

 The overall effect of these two elements of story, character and plot, causes the audience to look for some kind of meaning to the story.
 And in order for the audience to experience the story, it must be conveyed in the language of a particular medium (text in the case of novels, or moving images and sound in the case of films).

 But there’s no avoiding plot.
+And there’s no avoiding characters.
 Characters drive story.
 Events drive narrative.

 Developing story material means growing a narrative out of an idea.
-You might start with an idea for a character or begin with a plot event, an idea for a scene.
+You might start with an idea for a character or begin with a plot event, that is, an idea for a scene.
 If you start with an event, then you immediately ask yourself who is taking part in this scene.
 Who is performing the action, and why?
-If you start with a character, perhaps see this figure in your mind’s eye, then you immediately start asking yourself, what does this person do?
+If you start with a character, perhaps see this figure in your mind’s eye, then you immediately start asking yourself, what is this person doing?
 Which confrontations arise because of the character’s actions?
 Which forces motivate the character to do what she does?